thim81/openapi-format/readme.md

 This will target only the "GET" method and the specific path "/pets"

 Method wildcard matching example: `"*::/pets"`
-This will target all methods ('get', 'put', 'post', 'delete', 'options', 'head', 'patch', 'trace') and the specific path "/pets"
+This will target all methods ('get', 'query', 'put', 'post', 'delete', 'options', 'head', 'patch', 'trace') and the specific path "/pets"

 Path wildcard matching example: `"GET::/pets/*"`